SoftwareEngineeringToolDemos/ICSE-2014-VeriWS/README.md

 ***

-This repository is contains information related to the tool VeriWS presented in International Conference on Software Engineering, 2014.
+This repository contains information related to the tool VeriWS presented in International Conference on Software Engineering, 2014.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?id=2591070).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [A Video of the Tool](https://sites.google.com/site/veriwstool/)